 Ryan lives in Newberg, OR.
-He is married to Jess and has two children, Megan and Brennan.
+He is married and has two children.
 In the professional arena, his love is for teaching, business development and networking and creating and building relationships with college students.
-Ryan’s passions include sports (watching and playing), running, fishing, hiking, camping, and some good R&R with family. .
+Ryan’s passions include sports, good music, personal fitness, small-scale farming, and anything outdoors (primarily fishing, hiking and camping.

 Professor Halley Teaches: